 This environment is supposed to be composed of small subsystems, e.g. photons from some background radiation, which are scattered by the system at a certain rate $\Gamma$.
-If we assume that the time scale during which the energy and momentum transfer is significant is longer than $\Gamma^{-1}$, it can be shown that the process is characterized by the preservation of the populations of the system, in parallel with an exponential decay of the coherences of its density matrix, when it is expresses in the energy eigenbasis \cite{Preskill}.
+If we assume that the time scale during which the energy and momentum transfer is significant exceeds $\Gamma^{-1}$, it can be shown that the process is characterized by the preservation of the populations of the system, in parallel with an exponential decay of the coherences of its density matrix, when it is expressed in the energy eigenbasis \cite{Preskill}.

 Let us consider the pure-dephasing of a two-level atom with local Hamiltonian $H=-\varepsilon\sigma_{z}$, corresponding to an effective field $\vec{v}=\varepsilon\hat{z}$.
-If the initial state is defined by the Bloch vector $\Vec{B}(t=0)=(B_x,0,B_z)$, its evolution is given by \cite{Gong}
+If the initial state is defined by the Bloch vector $\Vec{B}(t=0)=(B_x,0,B_z)$, its evolution is given by \cite{Gong}:

-where $\Lambda=\sqrt{2\varepsilon/\hbar}$.
+where $\Lambda=\sqrt{2\varepsilon}$.
 From Eq.~(\ref{Bloch_PD}) we notice that the projection of the Bloch vector on the $\hat{z}$ direction is constant, so the energy of the atom does not change.
 Considering that the Hamiltonian of the system is constant, from the standard point of view there is no work involved in the process \cite{Alicki}.
 As a consequence, due to energy conservation, there is no heat exchanged either, so the information about the phase is lost without the intermediation of heat or work.

-However, the entropy increase occurring in the pure-dephasing process should imply that heat is absorbed from the environment.
+However, the entropy increase occurring in the pure-dephasing process should imply that heat is absorbed from the environment, see Fig. (\ref{f2}).
 Integrating Eq.~(\ref{heat2level}) along the trajectory given by Eq.~(\ref{Bloch_PD}), we obtain:

-which, in fact, is a positive quantity for positive-temperature states ($B_z>0$).
+which, in fact, is a positive quantity for positive temperature states ($0<B_z<1$).
 Since the energy is constant, the system does an equivalent amount of coherence work on the environment, which should be associated to the scattering process.